 Sharp MZ-2000 Upgrades

 Like most machines from Japan which werent intended for export, the power supply runs at 100V (it will operate at 110-120 so countries such as the USA have no issue).
-As this machine uses a transformer rather than the more recent switch mode supplies, it is easier to adapt to run off 220-240V.
+This machine uses a transformer rather than the more recent switch mode supplies so it should be more reliable.

-I have tested the tranZPUter SW-700 board in the MZ-2000 and not only does it fit, the machine runs reliably.
-Using the tranZPUter SW-700 requires a few cable adapters and the video GRAM card cannot be installed but the tranZPUter board can fulfill all video and graphics functionality the video GRAM card provides yet add many more features.
+I have tested the tranZPUter SW-700 board in the the working MZ-2000 and not only does it fit, the machine runs reliably.
+Using the tranZPUter SW-700 requires a few cable adapters and the video GRAM card cannot be installed but the tranZPUter board can fulfill all required video and graphics functionality, in addition to adding many more features such as the Sharp MZ Series emulator.

 One of the advantages in working with a real machine is knowledge gained.
 It is alright working from books and schematics but interacting with real hardware, at least from my point of view, offers a great deal more insight and you have a benchmark to compare an emulation against.